-It is used to measure and digitize / scan objects by detecting when and where the probe touches the objet.
+It is used to measure and digitize / scan objects by detecting when and where the probe touches the object.

-This one is made to be used in a CNC mill (43mm collet mount) but the concept can easily be adapted to any kind of CNC machine (3d printers, mounted in the spindle, measuring rig...)
+This one is made to be used in a hobby CNC mill (43mm collet mount) but the concept can easily be adapted to any kind of CNC machine (3d printers, mounted in the spindle, measuring rig...)

 The electrical contact is cut as soon as the probe touches something from any direction.